Gluten-Free Ricotta Cake with Almond Flour

 Instructions

-• Beat the eggs, ricotta, cream cheese, lemon zest (optional), and vanilla extract in a medium bowl until smooth.
+• In another bowl, beat the eggs, ricotta, cream cheese, lemon zest (optional), and vanilla extract until smooth.

-• Bake for 50 minutes or until golden brown and a tester inserted into the center comes out clean.
+• Pour the batter into the prepared pan and smooth the top.
+Bake for about 50 minutes, or until the cake is golden brown and a cake tester inserted into the center comes out clean.

 • Serve the cake with blueberry compote or plum compote.